 But there is no scientific evidence nor studies that proves that crystals have any healing effect.
 Crystals are considered a pseudoscience because diseases have never been found to be the result of a so-called energy flow in the body.
 The “claimed” successes of crystal healing can be credited to the placebo effect.

 Crystals are beautiful rocks created by God.
-In the OT, we read that the breastplate worn by the high priest contained twelve stones, having the names of the tribes of Israel engraved on it: “The first row was carnelian, chrysolite and beryl; the second row was turquoise, lapis lazuli and emerald; the third row was jacinth, agate and amethyst; the fourth row was topaz, onyx and jasper.
+In the Old Testament, we read that the breastplate worn by the high priest contained twelve stones, having the names of the tribes of Israel engraved on it: “The first row was carnelian, chrysolite and beryl; the second row was turquoise, lapis lazuli and emerald; the third row was jacinth, agate and amethyst; the fourth row was topaz, onyx and jasper.
 They were mounted in gold filigree settings” (Exodus 39:10–13).

-And in the NT, we read that precious rocks will be used in the construction of the New Jerusalem.
+And in the New Testament, we read that precious rocks will be used in the construction of the New Jerusalem.
 The apostle John wrote, “It shone with the glory of God, and its brilliance was like that of a very precious jewel, like a jasper, clear as crystal.
 The wall was made of jasper, and the city of pure gold, as pure as glass.
 The foundations of the city walls were decorated with every kind of precious stone.
 The first foundation was jasper, the second sapphire, the third chalcedony, the fourth emerald, the fifth sardonyx, the sixth carnelian, the seventh chrysolite, the eighth beryl, the ninth topaz, the tenth chrysoprase, the eleventh jacinth, and the twelfth amethyst” (Revelation 21:11,18-20).

 The Bible never assigns any mystical properties to crystals.
 So, how did the idea of crystals having healing power originate?
-People that claim that crystals have healing powers are involved in the occult.
+People that claim that crystals have healing powers are usually involved with the occult.
 Occultism by definition focuses on the supernatural, mystical, or magical beliefs, practices, or phenomena.
 It is associated with astrology, numerology, divination, Eastern religions, sorcery, mediumship, spirit channeling, and psychic healing.

 The Bible clearly warned against the occult.
 God declared, “There shall not be found among you anyone who makes his son or his daughter pass through the fire, or one who practices witchcraft, or a soothsayer, or one who interprets omens, or a sorcerer, or one who conjures spells, or a medium, or a spiritist, or one who calls up the dead.
 For all who do these things are an abomination to the LORD, and because of these abominations the LORD your God drives them out from before you” (Deuteronomy 18:10–12).